allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 It brings us the following benefits:

 - the tree is shallower (two levels instead of three)
-- it still has a lot of space for new values without growing further
+- it still has a lot of space for new values without the need for growing further

 The query performed on such index looks as follows:

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/tree-with-3-values-query.webp"
 alt="A query performed on a tree with three values in a single node"/>

-Please note that every time we visit some node, we need to load all its values.
+Please note that every time we visit a node, we need to load all its values.
 In this example, we need to load 4 values (or 6 if the tree is full) in order to reach the one we are looking for.
-Below, you may find a visualization of this tree in a memory:
+Below, you will find a visualization of this tree in a memory:

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/tree-with-3-values-memory.webp"
 alt="A tree with three values in a single node represented in a memory"/>